dfrid/ToBeDetermined/README.md

 the given size we wanted.
 We created a 100 arrays of the size we wanted and calculated the average runtime.
 We used the same qsort algo(pivot pos as middle position).

+### How pivot selection and data arrangement affect execution time
 Pivot Position and array arrangement affect runtime in the way that if you partition at either the largest or smallest value of a subarray you will always get one element in its final resting place but since the function will be done with since the left will equal the right.
 There will only be one subarray created that can call on the qsort function again meaning there